Bint-e-Muhammad Rafi

 The school does not always run... but its education remains with you for life.

-May Allah grant us such a heart that Ramadan may go, but the light of Ramadan may not go...
+May Allah grant us such a heart that Ramadan goes, but the light of Ramadan does not go...

-Ramadan may end, but our relationship with Allah may not end...
+Ramadan ends, but our relationship with Allah does not end...

 And may He bring us to this blessed month again and again.